umar-wani/master-reference/coursebook/precourse/README.md

 Please do not forget that **we don't use frameworks at FAC** – ignore Bootstrap and JQuery, and make sure you work in vanilla HTML, CSS and JavaScript.
 Head over to our [house rules](../general/house-rules.md) to find out why.

-If you have any problems with the following material, feel free to reach out to us through your cohort's gitter channel!
+If you have any problems with the following material, feel free to reach out to us through your cohort's slack channel!

 ### Command Line

 _Learning outcome:_
-+ Be familiar with navigating around your computer without using a GUI.
++ Be familiar with navigating around your computer without using a Graphical User Interface (GUI).

 _Resources:_
 + Learn Python The Hard Way has a great [Command Line Interface Crash Course](https://learnpythonthehardway.org/book/appendixa.html).